auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

 Fill in metadata about your resource:
 - Resource group.
-Create a new one if you don't have any existing.
+Create a new one if you don't have any existing resource groups.
-- Create a unique AI Foundry resource instance name (Note: An already used name will prevent a successful deployment.)
+- Create a subscription unique AI Foundry resource instance name (Note: An already used name will prevent a successful deployment.)
 - Fill in geographical region.
-Beware - Not all newest features are available in all regions.
+Beware - not all newest features are available in all regions.
 For now, Norway will do fine (this is where I am located).
 If you want to implement cutting-edge features from Azure, it's best to choose Sweden Central if you're in the Nordics.
-Otherwise, the US region will always have the latest features available.
-Beware - If in Azure you want to have several resources working together as architectural components of a bigger project infrastructure, they all should be in the same resource group and in the same geographical region, unless the resource at hand is defined as global.
+Otherwise, the US regions will always have the latest features available.
+Beware - If you want to have several resources working together as architectural components of a bigger project infrastructure in Azure, they should be in the same resource group and in the same geographical region, unless the resource at hand is defined as global.
 - Set a unique project name
 <figure>
   <img src="{{ site.baseurl }}/assets/images/2025-10-15-ai-agents-azure/2_az_create_foundry_project.png"